Coronavirus in Ohio Monday update: Less than 730 cases reported - NewsBreak

 |N/A

-The 21-day case average is below 2,100.Columbus group rescues 24 dogs from commercial breeders
+The 21-day case average is below 2,100.More schools make changes to mask policies

 The department reported 618 people started the vaccination process, bringing the total to 7,224,847 which is 61.81% of the state’s population.
 And 1,576 received booster shots.